-Russian troops destroyed their home - the generosity of strangers is building new one
+Russian troops destroyed their home – the kindness of strangers is building a new one

 Eventually, they came across United24, a state-backed charity that is working across Ukraine to restore and rebuild residential buildings destroyed in the war.
 The two buildings in Olena’s complex were put on the list for the first phase of the charity’s programme, which began in January.

-Some 27,000 buildings have been damaged in the Kyiv region alone since the Russian invasion, according to Ukrainian estimates.
+Some 27,000 buildings have been damaged in the Kyiv region alone since the Russian invasion began, according to Ukrainian estimates.
 Officials say most of them are residential.
-Ukrainians have also suffered due to a Russian assault on energy infrastructure ahead of winter.
+Ukrainians have also suffered as a consequence of the assault by Russian forces on the country’s energy infrastructure ahead of the winter.

 Estimates put the total cost of restoration above £100bn.
-Just 18 buildings will cost around £16m, which is coming from donors around the world, Ukraine24 says.
+Just 18 buildings will cost around £16m, which is coming from donors around the world, United24 says.
 The charity says 4,237 Ukrainians will be rehoused in the first phase, while there are plans to expand the programme.

-Olena says: “On behalf of myself and my community I would like to express gratitude for all the people around the world who feel our pain and make donations.
+Olena says: “On behalf of myself and my community, I would like to express gratitude for all the people around the world who feel our pain and make donations.

-“Maybe someone decided not to buy a cup of coffee, not to buy a new iPhone and instead donate to this platform – I want them all to know that the people you are helping need this help and I express my immense gratitude for the global support.”
+“Maybe someone decided not to buy a cup of coffee, not to buy a new iPhone, and instead donate to this platform – I want them all to know that the people you are helping need this help, and I express my immense gratitude for the global support.”

-Soon her family will have a new home but Olena is finding it hard to move on given how they lost the old one.
+Soon her family will have a new home, but Olena is finding it hard to move on, given how they lost the old one.
 The war plays on her mind often.
-She says she has no respect for the behaviour of Moscow’s troops but feels sympathy for ordinary Russians.
+She says she has no respect for the behaviour of Moscow’s troops, but feels sympathy for ordinary Russians.

-She says: “If the Russian people could hear me I would tell them that they have to fight too but not against us.
-As we fought for our independence they must fight for their independence and not for the interests of one single person.”
+She says: “If the Russian people could hear me, I would tell them that they have to fight too, but not against us.
+As we fought for our independence, they must fight for their independence and not for the interests of one single person.”

-Click here for more information on the Ukraine24 scheme
+Click here for more information on the United24 scheme

 Join our commenting forum